ajaygunalan/robotic_arm/README.md

 ## To Control the arm in Gazebo

-To control joints in position mode, launch the following:
+To control individual joints in position mode, launch the following:

 launch the following: